sandhawke/arraydom/README.md

 `arraydom.children(node)` (TODO)

-`arraydom.forEachChild(node, cb)` slightly more efficient than children() `arraydom.walk(node, func)` calls func on each node in the tree rooted at `node`  (TODO)
+`arraydom.forEachChild(node, cb)` slightly more efficient than children()

+`arraydom.walk(node, func)` calls func on each node in the tree rooted at `node`  (TODO)

-`arraydom.find(keywords, node, func)` like walk, but filtered by keywords, which are the words in a node[0] string.
-That is: `arraydom.find('.foo .bar', tree, f)` will call f on every node which has class `foo` or class `bar`.
-If you want *and* instead of *or*, run find on one of the keywords and check for the others inside f.
-(TODO)
+`arraydom.match(node, pattern)` checks the node against a css-like selector.
+Returns true if the node has a tagname, class, or id which matches any term in the pattern, where class is prefixed by a dot and id by a hash.

+`arraydom.find(filter, node, func)` like walk, but only calls the function if the filter matches.  filter can be a boolean function or a string.
+If it's a string, it's used as a pattern for calling `match`.

 ### Structure Conversion Functions